sharebears/pulsar/ROADMAP.md

 - [ ] CamelCase validator names
 - [ ] Hypothesis property testing for validators?
 - [ ] Use a rollback for tests instead of manual table clears?
-- [ ] Post-length exemption permission
+- [ ] Post length exemption permission
 - [ ] Create a values() query function per http://xion.io/post/code/sqlalchemy-query-values.html
 - [ ] Unit tests for cache key clear on new subscribed threads / posts in subscribed threads
 - [ ] Automate PK usage based on SQLA object metadata in ModelMixin instead of ID--support composite PK